jjdevcha/TIL/EloquentJavascript/chapter1.md

-# 1 values, types, and operators
+# Chapter 1 values, types, and operators

 ### 4 types of values
 - number